tanben/reactweb-microfrontend/README.md

 # README
-This is a sample LaunchDarkly implementation for a micro frontend application(MFE) demonstrating the following use-cases:
+This is a sample micro frontend application(MFE) demonstrating the following use-cases:
-* Single Project -  Using a single LaunchDarkly React client SDK instance
+* Using a single LaunchDarkly React client SDK instance

-* Multi-Project - Using multiple LaunchDarkly React client SDK instance
+* Using multiple LaunchDarkly React client SDK instance

 ## Overview
 ![](./img/overview.jpg)